Mink Oil Ruined My Boots (How To Fix Guide)

 Beeswax is as durable and unsaturated as mink oil; it also provides you protection from dirt and dust.
 In addition, beeswax is an effective product that offers a water resistance feature to some extent and makes your boots bearable for different weather conditions.
 But, beeswax does not soften the leather, so you can add any other oil or ingredient to do that.

 Does mink oil go bad?

 Mink oil is highly unsaturated and does not react to the environment rigorously.
 Thus, it is easy to store for a more extended period.
 Keep your mink oil in a cool and dry place to use it for years.

 Does mink oil darken leather?

-Yes, mink oil leaves your leather with a dark tone and matte finished look.
-It does condition and waterproofs it, too, but the downside is that the leather’s natural shine will fade.
+Yes, mink oil leaves your leather with a dark tone and matte finish look.
+It does condition and waterproof it, too, but the downside is that the leather’s natural shine will fade.

 Is mink oil bad for leather?